-List of our supporters Health Equals Freedom - Making Sense of Cancer who have provided services, support and advice to us.
+Below is a list of our supporters at Health Equals Freedom - Making Sense of Cancer who have provided services, support and advice to us.

-We want to acknowledge their assistance to create this novel Telehealth services.
-As well as resources and supportive products to assist those newly diagnosed with cancer and their families no matter their background or location.
+We want to acknowledge their assistance in creating this novel Telehealth service, as well as providing the resources and supportive products to assist those newly diagnosed with cancer and their families, no matter their background or location.

 End Stage Matters - Empowerment, education and support for better dying and better living.